Achlys2004/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-Databse Management System and Software Engineering Project
+Database Management System and Software Engineering Project

+To run the project:
+Create a schema in